 According to the National Institute on Drug Abuse, this is how marijuana makes you high:

 THC stimulates neurons in the reward system to release the signaling chemical dopamine at levels higher than typically observed in response to natural stimuli.
 This flood of dopamine contributes to the pleasurable “high” that those who use recreational marijuana seek.

 CBD Is Typically Extracted from Hemp, THC Is Found in Marijuana

-Hemp and marijuana are the two major subspecies of cannabis.
+Hemp and marijuana are the two most well-known subspecies of cannabis.
 THC and CBD are found throughout the leaves and flowers of both.
 One of the biggest differences, however, is the percentage of cannabinoids each contains.

 THC is naturally abundant in marijuana strains.
 Hemp is often bred to be high in CBD but not THC.
 The majority of CBD products available online and at retailers throughout the US are sourced from hemp, as it contains less than 0.3% THC.

 There are marijuana strains that are cultivated to contain a high percentage of CBD.
 Typically only available in states that have passed medical or recreational marijuana laws, these marijuana strains with a high CBD/low THC profile are becoming more and more popular.